sjtuyinjie/M3DGR/README.md

 # M3DGR
-M3DGR: A Multi-modal, Multi-scenario and Massive-baseline SLAM Dataset for Ground Robots
+M3DGR: A Multi-sensor, Multi-scenario and Massive-baseline SLAM Dataset for Ground Robots